streetpea/chiaki-ng/docs/setup/configuration.md

         === "Your PlayStation hit the snooze button :zzz:"

             !!!
-Error "Here's how to get back on the happy path"
+Failure "Here's how to get back on the happy path"

                 1. Make sure your PlayStation shows as registered and is currently in sleep mode.
 If it's not in sleep mode, you can't wake it up.